Mixed Acid-Base Interpretation

 Delta Gap Explained Step by Step

-Learn how to calculate the delta gap, compare the change in anion gap to the change in bicarbonate, and detect mixed acid-base disorders in patients with high anion gap metabolic acidosis.
+Learn how to calculate the delta gap, compare the change in anion gap to the change in bicarbonate, and detect mixed metabolic disorders when a patient has high anion gap metabolic acidosis.

-Delta gap calculation formula explained step by step for mixed acid base disorders
+Delta gap calculation formula explained step by step for mixed acid-base disorders

 Measured AG − Normal AG

-Delta Bicarbonate
+Delta bicarbonate

 Normal HCO₃⁻ − Measured HCO₃⁻

-Compare the Two
+Compare the two

 ΔAG vs ΔHCO₃⁻